williamcruzme/vue-gates/README.md

 - [jsdelivr](https://cdn.jsdelivr.net/npm/laravel-permissions@latest/dist/laravel-permissions.js)
 - [unpkg](https://unpkg.com/laravel-permissions)

-> When using a CDN via script tag, all the exported modules on LaravelPermissions are available on the LaravelPermissions Object.
+> When using a CDN via script tag, all the exported modules on VueGates are available on the VueGates Object.

 ## 🏁 Getting Started